 SECTION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low 55.
 That special arrangements for NIRC to introduce a local GST as a revenue raising mechanism not be considered, but that a GST be considered by the Commonwealth as a possible mechanism to fund its growing financial obligations on the Island with due consideration given to the offsetting administration and transaction costs associated with managing GST arrangements, compliance on a small, isolated Island, and the flow-on effects on the cost of living/visiting and doing business on the Island.
 L 56.
 That NIRC consider the establishment of a formal development contributions plan and associated charges to assist in funding facilitating infrastructure.
-L 57.
-That NIRC and the Commonwealth consider alternative arrangements for the airport that reduce the financial exposure of NIRC to the airport's reliance on revenue from tourist visitation and high fixed operating costs, which may involve one of the following (noting a preference for airport ownership at a minimum to be transferred to the Commonwealth given associated financial sustainability risks): Retention of the airport by NIRC, but with an increase in operating grants provided to NIRC by the Commonwealth - noting that this arrangement would still continue to place NIRC under significant financial risk. н Transfer of ownership and management of the airport to the Commonwealth.
-Business Enterprises and Utilities • Transfer of ownership of the airport to the Commonwealth, with NIRC retaining management and operational control for a nominated annual lease fee and the Commonwealth having input into decisions impacting on its assets.
-58. That NIRC and the Commonwealth consider alternative arrangements for the electricity, telecom and sewerage utilities, which may involve one or more of the following: Establishment of a utilities arm covering electricity, telecom and/or sewerage (and potentially water supply if more centralised management and/or provision is required) that is the joint responsibility of NIRC and the Commonwealth but where the assets are not owned or funded in any way by NIRC.
+L Business Enterprises and Utilities 57.
+That NIRC and the Commonwealth consider alternative arrangements for the airport that reduce the financial exposure of NIRC to the airport's reliance on revenue from tourist visitation and high fixed operating costs, which may involve one of the following (noting a preference for airport ownership at a minimum to be transferred to the Commonwealth given associated financial sustainability risks): Transfer of ownership and management of the airport to the Commonwealth.
+Transfer of ownership of the airport to the Commonwealth, with NIRC retaining management and operational control for a nominated annual lease fee and the Commonwealth having input into decisions impacting on its assets. Н 58.
+That NIRC and the Commonwealth consider alternative arrangements for the electricity, telecom and sewerage utilities, which may involve one or more of the following: Establishment of a utilities arm covering electricity, telecom and/or sewerage (and potentially water supply if more centralised management and/or provision is required) that is the joint responsibility of NIRC and the Commonwealth but where the assets are not owned or funded in any way by NIRC.
 Governance of the utilities arm could be via a Board arrangement with representatives from both NIRC and the Commonwealth in addition to potential representation by industry experts (subject to a cost-benefit assessment given the limited scale and scope of operations on the Island).
-H a cost-benefit assessment given the limited scale and scope of operations on the Island).
+Commonwealth funding would be required to cover capital funding requirements and operational shortfalls on an ongoing basis to ensure affordability. Н